doc-ai/tensorio-tensorflow-android/README.md

 ## Requirements:

-Ensure the following have been installed in Android Studio's Preferences: Appearance and Behavoir > System Settings > Android SDK > SDK Tools.
-Click on Show Package Contents at the bottom right and expand the NDK and CMake options to select the appropriate packages.
+Ensure the following have been installed in Android Studio:

 - Android NDK 19.2.5345600
 - Android Cmake 3.4.1+

+You can do this in Preferences: Appearance and Behavoir > System Settings > Android SDK > SDK Tools.
+Click on Show Package Contents at the bottom right and expand the NDK and CMake options to select the appropriate packages.

 ## Installation